pesync

 2. Perceived value vs. cost to company

 • Cash: Value is clear.
-Impacts company earnings.
+Impacts on company earnings.

 • Stock: Minimal value is set (for mid time frame).
 Does not impact company earnings